Meet the team

 Center for Shared Insight

-Our therapists are doctoral-level, specialize in relationship and reproductive health, and provide excellent therapeutic care to clients of all walks of life.
+Our therapists are doctoral-level, specialize in relationship and women's health, and provide excellent therapeutic care to clients of all walks of life.
 Read our bios, contact us with questions, and take the first step to healing, strengthening and transforming your relationship with yourself and with others.

 Dr. Mallaree Blake, PsyD - Licensed Psychologist